-Note that a user with Sys.Modify on / is always able to set or delete any tags, regardless of the settings here.
-Additionally, there is a configurable list of registered tags which will also require the privilege Sys.Modify on / to be added or removed independent of the mode.
+Note that a user with the Sys.
+Modify privileges on / is always able to set or delete any tags, regardless of the settings here.
+Additionally, there is a configurable list of registered tags which can only be added and removed by users with the privilege Sys.
+Modify on /.
+The list of registered tags can be edited under $Datacenter \rightarrow Options \rightarrow Registered Tags$ or via the CLI.

-For more details on the exact options, see the Datacenter Configuration Section C.1.
+For more details on the exact options and how to invoke them in the CLI, see Datacenter Configuration.